Sindhi Sammat

-The Sammat (سنڌي سماٽ; sammāṭ, samāṭr, sammāṭh) is the indigenous community of Sindhi people consisting of old native tribes, they are a large community of Sindhi Muslims.
+The Sammat (سنڌي سماٽ; sammāṭ, samāṭr, sammāṭh) is the indigenous community of Sindhi people, comprising a number of native tribes and forming a substantial portion of the Sindhi Muslim population.
 Hindu Sammats are also extant.

-Sammat refers to Sindhis with indigenous origins.
-The Sammat tribes have existed in the region since ancient times.
-The Sammats are considered to be a traditionally privileged group in the Sindhi society.
-Sammat rulers were praised by Shah Abdul Latif Bhittai, a popular 18th-century poet of the Sindhi language.
-In contemporary Sindh, the Sammat castes are regarded as second in rank to Sayeds and other castes of Arab descent.
+The term Sammat refers to Sindhis of indigenous origin.
+Scholarship dates the presence of Sammat tribes in the region to ancient times.
+The Sammats are regarded as a traditionally privileged group within Sindhi society.
+Sammat rulers feature prominently in the verse of Shah Abdul Latif Bhittai, the eighteenth-century Sindhi poet.
+In contemporary Sindh, the Sammat castes are conventionally ranked second to Sayeds and other castes claiming Arab descent.

-The man who worked hard to revive Sammat as Chairman Sammat Tanzeem, was Late Bahawal Khan Unar, who dedicated much part of his life to the cause he was committed to from early 80s to late 90s, since he died in 1998 and after his death things went again on a longe pause till today.